decentraweb/decentrawebjs/packages/namekit/README.md

-# Decentraweb Toolkit
+# Decentraweb Namekit
-Toolkit package intended to allow app developers to seamlessly integrate decentralized name systems into their apps.
+Namekit package intended to allow app developers to seamlessly integrate decentralized name systems into their apps.
 Right now it has support for [ENS](https://ens.domains/), [Decentraweb](https://www.decentraweb.org/) and limited support of classic DNS system.

-For now Toolkit only support reading data.
+For now Namekit only support reading data.
 If you need to manage domain data, please check [@decentraweb/core](https://www.npmjs.com/package/@decentraweb/core) or one of [ENS libraries](https://docs.ens.domains/dapp-developer-guide/ens-libraries).

 ## Domain resolution logic